thoughtbot/ruby-science/release/ruby-science.md

   that dependency.
 * [Inject Dependencies](#inject-dependencies) so that methods have direct access to the dependencies that they need.
-* [Inline Classes](#inline-class) that are adding hops to the dependency chain without providing enough value.
+* [Inline Class](#inline-class) if it adds hops to the dependency chain without providing enough value.

-# Composition over inheritance
+# Composition Over Inheritance

 In class-based object-oriented systems, composition and inheritance are the two primary methods of reusing and assembling components.
 Composition Over